Derived algebraic geometry of 2d lattice Yang-Mills theory: Preliminaries

 \begin{ex} The following class of examples will be crucial for our work.
 Let $X = \Spec(A)\in\dAff$ be a derived affine scheme with an action $r : X\times G\to X\,,~(x,g)\mapsto x\,g$ of an affine group scheme $G = \Spec(H)\in \mathbf{Grp}(\Aff)$.
 One can assemble these data into a simplicial object

 for all $i=0,\dots,n$, where $e\in G$ denotes the identity element.
 We denote by

 the associated derived quotient stack. \end{ex}

-As a final prerequisite for Section \ref{sec:PFA}, we have to recall briefly the concept of perfect complexes on derived stacks.
+As a final prerequisite for Section \ref{sec:PFA}, we have to recall briefly the concept of quasi-coherent complexes on derived stacks.
+Here one encounters potential set theoretic size issues, to be addressed in Remark \ref{rem:size} below, which for an ease of presentation will be suppressed in the main text.
 We denote by $\dgCat$ the $2$-category of dg-categories, dg-functors and dg-natural transformations over $\bbK$.
-Let us start with the more concrete case of perfect complexes on derived affine schemes.
+Let us start with the more concrete case of quasi-coherent complexes on derived affine schemes.
 For any $\Spec(A)\in \dAff$, we denote by